 First of all the abbreviation WOD is on the table every day and means Workout Of the Day.

 Usually the whole workout consists of a warm-up, skill session and then finally an actual WOD.
 The WOD can be so various, often though based on the skill the coach has been teaching in the first half.
 It can be short or it can be long, it can be all sorts, but that is that day’s task.

 Amrap is an abbreviation too, it means as many rounds/reps as possible.

 Emom is the abbreviation of every minute on the minute.
-My favorite kind of workout.
+My favourite kind of workout.
 It means that every minute you must start the movement.
-Sometimes there are alternating minutes, even and odd numbered minutes, on even numbered minutes you do one exercise and the odd numbered another, it is also possible to have 4 or 5 minutes rolling.
+Sometimes there are alternating minutes, even and odd-numbered minutes, on even-numbered minutes you do one exercise and the odd-numbered another, it is also possible to have 4 or 5 minutes rolling.

 I like emoms because it is easier to go heavier because you get (often) more rest in between.
 Depending on the set up of course.
 A good way to build up strength with cleans or squats is to do emom with just a few reps so you have time to add the weight you want and get rest before the next set.

 Every minute on the minute can also interfere with other movements.
 For example if the task at hand it to finish 50 cleans, but every minute on the minute you have to do 3-5 burpees.
 That will slow you down and fatigue the body too.

 My favorite set up for my open gym sessions is a emom with 4 stations.
 Each station takes one minute and then you go to the next.
 Do that round of 4 minutes 5 times for a 20 minute workout.